bitshares/how.bitshares.works/docs/user_guide/accounts/bts_fees.rst

 Paying Fees
 ^^^^^^^^^^^^^^^^

-Each time you perform an activity (i.e., send fund, place an order, etc), you pay a smell amount of fee.
+Each time you perform an activity (i.e., send fund, place an order, etc), you pay a small amount of fee.
 Any transaction fee can be paid by paying any asset that has a Core exchange rate (i.e., price) at which the asset can be exchange implicitly into BTS to cover the network fee.
 When you confirm your activity (transaction), you can see a fee amount for the transaction.